-How to Apply for Financial Aid
+How to Apply for & Get Financial Aid for College

 Need-based aid depends on financial need, the difference between total college costs and the family’s ability to pay.
 Ability to pay is measured by the expected family contribution (EFC), which is calculated by the Free Application for Federal Student Aid (FAFSA).
 The FAFSA is used to apply for need-based financial aid from the federal government, state governments and most colleges and universities.

 About 200 mostly private colleges use the CSS/Financial Aid PROFILE form from the College Board for awarding their own financial aid funds.
 These colleges must still use the FAFSA for federal and state aid, but use the PROFILE for allocating the college’s grants.

 Merit-based aid, such as private scholarships, depends on academic, artistic or athletic talent.
 It can also depend on strange skills, such as creating a prom costume out of duct tape.
 Private scholarship providers each have their own application forms and requirements.

 Want to learn more about merit-based scholarships and how to get financial aid via merit-based scholarships.
 Check out our article on merit-based scholarships for expert info and resources.